Frank Plummer: Honours

 In 2006, Plummer was made an Officer of the Order of Canada.
 In 2009, he was made a Member of the Order of Manitoba in recognition for being "an internationally renowned physician-scientist and expert in infectious diseases who has significantly contributed to global health".
 In 2014, he was awarded the Killam Prize for AIDS research.
 In 2012, he was awarded the Royal Society of Canada's McLaughlin Medal, awarded "for important research of sustained excellence in medical science".
 He was the recipient of the Canada Gairdner Wightman Award in 2016.
 Plummer had honorary degrees from the University of Calgary, McMaster University, and the University of Windsor.

 Private life and death

-Plummer was married to Dr. Jo Kennelly; he had three stepchildren and three daughters, and lived in Toronto.
+Plummer had three daughters to his first marriage, and later married to Dr. Jo Kennelly who has 3 children, and lived in Toronto.

 In 2012, Plummer developed liver failure due to alcoholism; he underwent a liver transplant and as part of an experimental trial was the first recipient in North America of deep brain stimulation for alcohol-use disorder, in December 2018.

 He died of a heart attack on 4 February 2020, while visiting Nairobi for the 40th anniversary of the HIV research collaboration.